 As an aside, this is not me being feminist but I totally loved the idea of Papa, as God was fondly called throughout the movie, being depicted as a woman.

-Decades, a wife and three children later, Mackenzie was still being traumatized by the physical and emotional abuse that he suffered at the hands of his drunken father as a child because of unforgiveness.
+Decades, a wife and three children later, Mackenzie is still being traumatized by the physical and emotional abuse that he suffered at the hands of his drunken father as a child because of unforgiveness.
 The peace and calm that he experienced after he painfully let go of the trauma he faced as a 13-year-old taught me that forgiveness heals and the sooner it is done, the better.

 God Sees the Big Picture